vita-io/react-native-segment-io-analytics/README.md

 Written by Tal Kain <tal@kain.net>

+Based on SegmentIO (https://segment.com) Analytics project.
+The iOS SDK can be found here: https://github.com/segmentio/analytics-ios

 ## Installation
 1. Get the project by cloning it from its GitHub repository into `node_modules/react-native/Libraries/RNSegmentIOAnalytics/` *OR* download the npm package (if exist) using npm install.
 2. In your Podfile, add `pod "Analytics"` to your project.